NBrown95/Assaulted_Officers/README.md

 The main questions to be answered by this project are: What factors lead to assaults against officers?
 What are the most dangerous scenarios for officers?
 Can we predict assaults against officers?

-Since this is a solo project, I will not need communication protocols or individual branches.

 I imported the raw data files to jupyter notebook and used pandas to drop irrelevant columns and filter dataframes.
 I then exported these dataframes as csv files.

 Next, I imported these csv files into tables I created in PostgreSQL.
 I then joined these tables on the incident number and exported this file as a csv file.
 Using Excel, I sorted and filtered the data and added a column that put a '1' if an officer was attacked during the encounter and a '0' if the officer was not attacked.
 I removed null values and reduced the number of columns for relevance.

 Finally, I imported this csv file into jupyter notebook to begin the machine learning model.
 I used pandas get_dummies package to encode the categories into binary labels.
 I used the newly created officer attacked column as the target variable and the rest of the dataframe as the features.
-I trained, scaled, and fit the data.
-I used RandomForestClassifier to predict features that may lead to officer attacks.
+I trained and resampled the data with SMOTE.
+This oversampled the assaulted officers data in order to predict assaults accurately.
+The balanced accuracy score of the SMOTE model was over 90% with a 0.95 f1 score.
+However, the precision score of the assaulted officer predictions was only 0.27.
+Therefore, the model is not great at predicting when officers will be attacked but is excellent at predicting when officers will not be assaulted.

+Link to presentation slides: https://docs.google.com/presentation/d/1--v6UNDhjtPhDgON7yDDuh8yEOWAh3PCToknc0l_FGI/edit#slide=id.gf2de9b5a50_0_142

+Link to Tableau dashboard: https://public.tableau.com/app/profile/nathan5690/viz/LMPDOfficerAssaults/Story1?publish=yes